larry-athey/climate-czar/Combo Hub v2 Web API.md

 **/hub-id/ds18b20/address/format** - Returns the temperature of a DS18B20 temperature sensor connected to the selected hub in the specified format "c" or "f".
 Sensor identification is done using option 4 in the serial configuration main menu.

 **/hub-id/humidity** - Returns the humidity level detected at the selected hub.

+**/hub-id/light/format** - Returns the ambient light level detected at the selected hub in the specified format, "0" for Lux or "1" for percentage.